 80-100 Word Objectives Overview

-The objective of this project is to provide imagery that indicate probable locations of harmful algal blooms (HABs) in Virginia rivers (James, York, Elizabeth), the Mobjack Bay (Mathews, Va), and the Chesapeake Bay.
-Maps that combine historical in-situ data collected by VIMS and ODU with MODIS and Landsat satellite data will provide a more complete overview of HAB activity that will benefit our partner organizations both in terms of immediate tracking and monitoring of HABs and in the long term protection of water quality in the Chesapeake Bay watershed.
+The objective of this project is to provide imagery that indicate probable locations of harmful algal blooms (HABs) in Virginia rivers (James, York, Elizabeth), the Mobjack Bay (in Mathews, Virginia), and the Chesapeake Bay.
+Maps that combine historical in situ data, collected by VIMS and ODU, with MODIS and Landsat satellite data will provide a more complete overview of HAB activity that will benefit our partner organizations both in terms of immediate tracking and monitoring of HABs and in the long term protection of water quality in the Chesapeake Bay watershed.

 Abstract

 A HAB is a high concentration of microscopic algae which has a negative impact on the environment.
 HABs affect water quality by disrupting water chemistry, reducing oxygen level in the water, and blocking the passage of sunlight through the water column.
 Many species of HABs also produce toxins that kill fish and cause human illness.
 As many HAB species expand their global range, HAB species have had an increasing ecological impact on the Chesapeake Bay Watershed.
 In Virginia, scientists from VIMS and ODU monitor HABs and their effect on water quality; however, these groups lack a method to monitor HABs in real time.
 This limits the ability to document associated water quality conditions and predict future blooms.
-For this project, MODIS Level 2 data for the Chesapeake Bay Watershed was downloaded from NASA Goddard Space Flight Center’s Ocean Color SeaDAS Ocean Color Web Database to produce time series imagery that will allow VIMs and ODU scientists to assess the timing, magnitude, duration and frequency of HABs in Virginia’s Chesapeake watershed and to predict the environmental and water quality conditions that favor bloom development.
-United States Geological Survey - Earth Explorer System, Landsat Surface Reflectance from Landsat 8 and Landsat 7 for Path 14 - Row 34 was downloaded, focusing on Virginia rivers (James, York, Elizabeth), the Mobjack Bay (Mathews, Va.), and the Chesapeake Bay.
-Landsat 8’s Operational Land Imager (OLI) data was used to create reference base maps and higher resolution floating algae maps for periods of known HAB activity.
+For this project, MODIS Level 2 data for the Chesapeake Bay Watershed were downloaded from NASA Goddard Space Flight Center’s Ocean Color SeaDAS Ocean Color Web Database to produce time series imagery that will allow VIMs and ODU scientists to assess the timing, magnitude, duration and frequency of HABs in Virginia’s Chesapeake watershed and to predict the environmental and water quality conditions that favor bloom development.
+United States Geological Survey - Earth Explorer System, Landsat Surface Reflectance from Landsat 8 and Landsat 7 for Path 14 - Row 34 were downloaded, focusing on Virginia rivers (James, York, Elizabeth), the Mobjack Bay (in Mathews, Virginia), and the Chesapeake Bay.
+Landsat 8’s Operational Land Imager (OLI) data were used to create reference base maps and higher resolution floating algae maps for periods of known HAB activity.

 Community Concerns